KevinConti/webdevsanity/content/post/understanding-the-css-box-model.md

 ## So why ignore these tools?
 This seems pretty straightforward.

 For one, there are a host of odd bugs involved in these older layout techniques. _Floats_, which I have ignored completely for your sake, are notoriously frustrating for new developers, as they have a side-effect of taking the item in the layout out of the normal 'flow' and into it's own flow.
 This caused overlap issues that have had hacky solutions for years ([optional reading if you are interested](https://css-tricks.com/clearfix-a-lesson-in-web-development-evolution/)).

 Instead, here's all you need to know about old-school layout:

-* it uses the 'float' and 'clear' properties to define how layout should work
+* It uses the ['float' and 'clear']( "https://alistapart.com/article/css-floats-101/") properties to define how layout should work
 * There was (and still is) a hacky solution called [Clearfix](https://css-tricks.com/clearfix-a-lesson-in-web-development-evolution/) which fixed a major layout issue.
 * Modern solutions ignore float-based layouts in favor of two new strategies: Flexbox and CSS Grid.